bmrf/tron/README.md

 1. [Download Tron](https://www.reddit.com/r/TronScript/).
 The download links are in the top post in [/r/TronScript](https://www.reddit.com/r/TronScript).
 If you download the self-extracting `.exe` file, run it and it will extract `tron.bat` and the `\resources` folder to the current directory.
 Copy both of them to the **Desktop** of the target machine.

-2. [Boot into "Safe Mode with Network Support"](#safe-mode).
-If you skip this step Tron will prompt you to automatically reboot into Safe Mode.
-NOTE: Sometimes Tron works better in Normal mode, and sometimes Safe Mode.
-You don't *have* to run Tron in Safe Mode, though it generally seems to be more effective that way.
-Basically up to your discretion.
+2. Tron can be run with Windows in either Safe Mode or Regular mode.
+Regular mode is generally recommended for a first go around.

-3. Whether in Safe Mode or Regular mode, right-click on `tron.bat` and select "**Run as Administrator**"
+3. Right-click on `tron.bat` and select "**Run as Administrator**"

 4. Wait anywhere from **3-10 hours** (yes, it really takes that long; no, do **not** cancel it in the middle of it running)